ni/measurement-plugin-labview/Source/Example Measurements/README.md

 ### Make Changes to the Measurement Logic

-Measurement logic for the measurements is contained in `Measurement Logic.vi` measurement service library.
+Measurement logic for the measurements is contained in `Measurement Logic.vi`.

 ### How to add new UI elements

-The User Interface is defined by `Measurement UI.vi` under `<LibraryName>.lvlib\`.
+The User Interface is defined by `Measurement UI.vi`.
 The control and indicator names in the User Interface should match the `Measurement Configuration` and `Measurement Results`.
 If the datatype and name matches, then the data from the UI will be sent to the logic before execution and the results will be published to UI after the measurement is run.